Final 2013 Roster (thru 8/7/2013)

 Scott and his wife Sharon have two children; Jeff (36) and Kari (32).
 Jeff was an all-conference choice for his dad at Cypress in 1995 and then went on to be an All-American and All Academic American at the University of Tennessee.
 Kari is a graduate of UCLA and was a Bruins Song Leader.
 She has performed on Broadway in the musical "Big'', is the owner of The E-Factor, and is the mother of Scott's first grandchild.
 Pickler's younger brother Brad is the head coach of the softball team at Cypress and has led the Chargers to five state championships.

-Chris Podeszwa enters his eighth season as an assistant coach at the University of Connecticut.
-Podeszwa's focus is primarily on the instruction of infielders and hitters.
-In 2010, Podeszwa helped the Huskies set new single-season records in hits, runs scored, and RBI, besting the records the club set in 2009.
-UConn recorded 750 hits, 542 runs scored, and 492 RBI in 2010.
+Podeszwa recently completed his 10th season as an assistant coach with the UCONN Huskies, where he was an integral part of the 2013 UConn club that won the BIG EAST Championship and advanced to the NCAA Regionals.
+The 2011 Huskies had a program record 10 players drafted.
+In 2010, led by 1st rounders Mike Olt and George Springer, Podeszwa helped the Huskies’ set new single-season records in hits, runs scored and RBI, besting the records the club set in 2009.
+UConn recorded 750 hits, 542 runs scored and 492 RBI in 2010.